recordsonribs/WordPress-Skeleton/README.md

 Our WordPress setup.
 Uses [Mark Jaquith](http://markjaquith.com/)'s [WordPress Skeleton](https://github.com/markjaquith/WordPress-Skeleton) as a starting point.

-## Plugins Used

-We manage our WordPress plugins using [Git submodules](http://git-scm.com/book/en/Git-Tools-Submodules).
+We manage our WordPress themes and plugins using [Git submodules](http://git-scm.com/book/en/Git-Tools-Submodules).
 We have tried to find the latest SVN mirrors for each and in the event where they are missing created our own.

 See our [.gitmodules](https://github.com/recordsonribs/wordpress/blob/master/.gitmodules) for full details.

+## Theme

+We are using our current WordPress theme, [ror](https://github.com/recordsonribs/ror).

+## Plugins

 - [Advanced Excerpt](https://github.com/crowdfavorite/mirror-wp-advanced-excerpt)
 - [Akismet](https://github.com/crowdfavorite-mirrors/wp-akismet)